One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 #10 Manchester Bridges and the River Irwell

-The Irwell River is a tributary that defines the boundary between Manchester and Salford.
-The narrow river is lined with historic buildings and is crossed by numerous bridges, making it one of the picturesque places in Manchester.
+The Irwell is a tributary that defines the boundary between Manchester and Salford.
+The narrow river is lined with historic buildings and is crossed by numerous bridges.

-Two of the bridges that cross the river are located just behind the People’s History Museum: Albert Bridge and Irwell Footpath.
+Two of these bridges are located just behind the People’s History Museum: Albert Bridge and Irwell Footpath.

 Travel Tip: For the best views, cross over Albert first and then cross back at the Irwell Pedestrian Bridge.